Augugrumi/libris/README.md

 # libris - Reverse Image Search Library
 Java library for reverse image search.
-This library gives the possibility to use Google and Clarifai image services to perform reverse image search.
+This library gives the possibility to use Google, Azure, Watson and Imagga image recognition services to perform reverse image search and optical character recognition (OCR).

 ## Continuous Integration
 Travis-CI is used to perform builds on every commit.
 The library is tested against: